FirstPersonKSP/reviva/README.md

 - (5) :: Possible MAS Mk2 Gemini pod for Stock and BDB -
   https://github.com/MOARdV/AvionicsSystems/issues/264
 - (6) :: Installing ASET/RPM for Falcon Cockpit will overwrite AirplanePlus itself, which is not recommended.
 Reviva only supports a manual install into "GameData/AirplanePlusFalcon", see the falcon.cfg.
+- (7) :: Only download and install the Max-Ksp-MAS-IVA-Pack-N.N.zip, the Hud/No-Hud variants are
+  provided by Reviva itself.
+Must be installed in folder "GameData/Max-Ksp-IVA-Pack", note the spaces are replaced by minus signs to avoid confusion.

 # Building